IskXCr/CG-Note-Misc/GAMES-101/markdown/Lecture09.md

   ![img-12](../images/Lecture09-img-12.png)

-  - *The tangent vector and the bitangent vector align with the direction in which we define a surface's texture coordinates.*
+  - The tangent vector and the bitangent vector align with the direction in which we define a surface's texture coordinates.
-  - *Multiply the acquired normal vector from the normal map, by the TBN matrix, transforms the vector into the global coordinates.*
+  - Multiplying the acquired normal vector from the normal map, by the TBN matrix, transforms the vector into the global coordinates.